-The 2018 Roland-Garros tennis tournament will take place from May 27th to June 10th.
-While the entire Roland-Garros organizing team is mobilized to make a success of this world famous sport event, another team is busy delivering a spectacularly revamped Roland-Garros stadium in 2019 and 2020.
+The 2019 Roland-Garros tennis tournament is taking place from May 20th until June 9th 2019 .
+While the entire Roland-Garros organizing team is mobilized to make a success of this world famous sport event, another team is busy delivering a spectacularly revamped Roland-Garros stadium for 2020.

 The organizer of the Roland-Garros tournament, the French Federation of Tennis (FFT), is at the origin of the stadium modernization project.
-Roland-Garros stadium had become much too small and it was not functional enough compared to its big international competitors like Winbledon and Flushing Meadows.
+Roland-Garros stadium had become much too small and it was not functional enough compared to its big international competitors such as Winbledon and Flushing Meadows.
 The Philippe-Chatrier central court at the center of Roland-Garros map below had no roof, a big problem when it rains.
-The Place des Mousquetaires, the central meeting point left of it on the map, was much too small and the offices were outdated.
+The Place des Mousquetaires, the central meeting point below it on the map, was much too small and the offices were outdated.

 The capacity of the new Philippe-Chatrier court, shown below, is maintained at 15 000 seats and the refitting of the stands offers better comfort and better visibility to the spectators.
 New spaces are created under the stands, especially for players and the media.
 The retractable roof of Philippe-Chatrier court takes up the symbolism of the biplane of the aviator Roland-Garros: its shape and structure have been reworked like an airplane wing.
 It is made of steel and translucent and waterproof canvas; and can be deployed in about fifteen minutes.
 It allows the Philippe-Chatrier court to maintain its status as an outdoor stadium, bathed in light and sun, while allowing the continuation of the game during bad weather and the holding of evening sessions.